-Work done by the RASE and AEA Group indicates that for the greatest impact, low-cost AD plant should be targeted at dairy farms, starting from about 100 cows and upwards.”
+Work done by the RASE and AEA Group indicates that for the greatest impact, low-cost AD plants should be targeted at dairy farms, starting from about 100 cows and upwards.“

 Source: The above excerpt is from: “A Review of Anaerobic Digestion Plants on UK Farms – Barriers, Benefits and Case Studies“; Supporting Sustainable Agriculture, By Angela Bywater, Royal Agricultural Society of England – Executive Summary.

-When government subsidies such as the FiT (Feed-in Tariff) Scheme for England were first introduced there was great disappointment that small farm AD plants were at the last minute apparently omitted when the lowest band of subsidy eligibility was set just above the rate of power generation small farms could achieve.
+When government subsidies such as the FiT (Feed-in Tariff) Scheme for England were first introduced there was a great deal of disappointment that small farm AD plants were, at the last minute, omitted from the subsidy.
+There was a huge disappointment when the lowest band of subsidy eligibility was set just above the rate of power generation small farms could achieve.

-It is not known why such a great opportunity to assist small farm businesses had been passed over.
-It was done without much comment, and even less warning by Defra, and only really apparent when the regulation’s small-print was issued.
+It is not known why such a great opportunity to assist small farm businesses was passed over.
+It was done by Defra without much comment and even less warning.
+It was only apparent when the regulation's small-print was issued.
 It truly was a wasted opportunity.

-In other words an investment in the future heath of farming.
-A way in which marginal farms can diversify, raise their income and improve the financial security of their businesses, meaning that they will not need assistance from the national purse in the form of welfare payments to low-earners (income supplements), and other benefits for the poor.
+In other words an investment in the future health of farming.
+A way in which marginal farms can diversify, raise their income and improve the financial security of their businesses.
+This might mean that they would not need assistance from the national purse in the form of welfare payments to low-earners (income supplements), and other benefits for the poor.

 Other Function of Biogas Plant References Online: